microsoft/nodejs-guidelines/README.md

 ### Emoji legend

-> :bulb: this is a tip that provides the reader with some additional info that's not necessary, but potentially useful for the task at hand.
+> :bulb: This is a tip that provides the reader with some additional info that's not necessary, but potentially useful for the task at hand.

-> :triangular_flag_on_post: **TODO** this describes a todo item that we'd like some help with.
+> :triangular_flag_on_post: **TODO** This describes a todo item that we'd like some help with.

-> :chart_with_upwards_trend: **IN PROGRESS** this provides awareness about an important issue that we're currently working on resolving.
+> :chart_with_upwards_trend: **IN PROGRESS** This provides awareness about an important issue that we're currently working on resolving.

 ## Table of contents